funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/language.md

 ## setLanguage

-Build the language for the wallet (default is en).
+Build the language for the Wallet (default is 'en').
 This needs to be called on initial page load.

 ```ts
 public setLanguage(lang: string): string